Dhruvdr/Customer-Segmentation-/README.md

 This project applies RFM (Recency, Frequency, Monetary) analysis and KMeans clustering to segment customers based on their purchasing behavior from an online retail dataset.

 ## 📊 Techniques Used
-- Data Cleaning & Preprocessing
+- Data Cleaning & Preprocessing using Numpy and Pandas
 - RFM Analysis
-- KMeans Clustering
+- KMeans Clustering (scikit-learn)
 - Elbow Method for Optimal Clusters
 - Visualization with Seaborn & Matplotlib